Jakobsson-Lab/ZNF558_CellStemCell_2021/README.md

 # ZNF558_CellStemCell_2021
-Repository containing codes for ZNF558 CellStemCell paper "A human-specific structural variation at the ZNF558 locus controls a gene regulatory network during forebrain development".
+Repository containing codes for ZNF558 CellStemCell paper:<br/>
+"A human-specific structural variation at the ZNF558 locus controls a gene regulatory network during forebrain development".

 ## How to regenerate figures:
 Each folder contains code related to different types of datasets used in this study.
 Specifics below:<br/>